Passive income is defined as income earned from activities that require a lower degree of effort vs a full-time occupation.

 Instead of placing money into traditional savings accounts, individuals can choose to seek out high-interest saving accounts to earn interest over time.

-This option is one of the least riskiest and lowest effort paths towards generating a passive income.
+Overall, this option is one of the least riskiest and lowest effort paths towards generating a passive income.

 As returns are guaranteed, individuals can rest assured their account is safe and generating income.

 This makes high-interest saving accounts perfect for risk-averse individuals who do not have the appetite or time to commit towards other passive income options.